-Come discover the architecture and social history of Midtown East with urban historians and tour guide Peter Laskowich.
+Come discover the architecture and social history of Midtown East with urban historians Peter Laskowich and Madeleine Levi.
 Participants on this 90-minute guided walking tour will learn the secrets of the Whispering Gallery in Grand Central Terminal; gaze upon the hubcaps and the roadsters on the side of the Chrysler Building; discover the favorite Midtown Manhattan hangout of Mercury, Hercules, and Minerva; learn why Pershing Square isn’t really square; circle the globe in a matter of seconds like Superman; and visit the original Lincoln Memorial by Daniel Chester French.
 It’s all right here in the heart of Midtown Manhattan!

 Join The Grand Tour and experience familiar Midtown East landmarks like Grand Central Terminal, the Chrysler Building, and the News Building – through new eyes.
 The AAA Guide to New York rated The Grand Tour as New York City’s “Best Walking Tour.”

 The Grand Tour meets each and EVERY Friday throughout the year at 12:30 pm in the sculpture court at 120 Park Avenue, located at the southwest corner of East 42nd Street and Park Avenue directly across from Grand Central Terminal.
 Again, no reservations are necessary.